mlswg/mls-protocol/draft-ietf-mls-protocol.md

   any Update or Remove proposals, or if it's empty.
 Otherwise, the `path` value MAY be omitted.

-* If the `path` value is populated: Process the `path` value using the ratchet tree the provisional GroupContext, to update the ratchet tree and generate the `commit_secret`:
+* If the `path` value is populated: Process the `path` value using the new ratchet tree and the provisional GroupContext, to update the ratchet tree and generate the `commit_secret`:

   * Apply the UpdatePath to the tree, as described in